 Dr. Meehan has extensive experience serving a diverse array of clients who find themselves facing challenges impacting their relationships, academic and professional pursuits, physical health, and general happiness.
-Among her specific areas of expertise are chronic illness and disabilities, grief and loss, caregiver support, life transitions, peak performance, relationship issues, and identity related concerns.
+Among her specific areas of expertise are anxiety, depression, chronic illness and disabilities, grief and loss, caregiver support, life transitions, peak performance, relationship issues, and identity related concerns.

 Before moving back to New York to establish a professional practice, Dr. Meehan worked over 11 years in higher education where she provided individual, couples and group therapy to a diverse population of university students.
 In addition to direct service, Dr. Meehan served as the Chief Psychologist and senior administrator of the primary psychological service agencies at Arizona State University and George Mason University.
 Among her other responsibilities in these roles, Dr. Meehan provided consultation to faculty, staff and university administration regarding sexual assault and interpersonal violence, potential threats of violence to the community, and promoting student well-being on both domestic and international campus locations.